Being a Designer is More Than Understanding the Rules

 Let’s find a time to talk, and I’ll be happy to give you some ballpark ideas.
 In general, I can work with you to find options that meet your budget and time constraints.
 But remember: your book will live forever.
 You will never regret the investment you make in getting it right.

 The first step is for us to talk.
 I’d love to hear about you and your book.
 I need to understand your goals, which will shape the design and production process.
-I want you to succeed, in whatever way you define success.
+I want you to succeed in whatever way you define success.

 From there, I’ll provide you with a written proposal outlining the scope of work.
 I’ll start the process of research and information gathering once I receive your deposit—typically 50% of the estimated total.
 We’ll have more conversations together and look at the preliminary materials.